luketurnerdev/hive-express/README.md

 Dotenv can be also defined as a tool to make *local variables be available to an application* (that is what *environment variables* are).

-The reason why we wanted to set this environment variables was avoiding certain tokens or credentials to be push to GitHub.
+The reason why we wanted to set this environment variables was avoiding certain tokens or credentials to be pushed to GitHub, and also to DRY up code instead of having to type long strings over and over.

 Bibliography:
 1. [dotenv npm](https://www.npmjs.com/package/dotenv).